Jadhusan24/Proxy-Server/README.md

 # Proxy-Server
     Proxy Server Using Squid Service and E2 Guardian Package with MySar Report

-## Notes
+## What is it?
     A proxy server acts as a gateway between you and the internet.
-It is an intermediary server separating <b/>
+It is an intermediary server separating </b>
     end users from the websites they browse.

+## Notes

-First, we must install SQUID SERVICE
+First, we must install SQUID SERVICE. </b>

 - Because We cannot configure the Packages without squid services.
 For Proxy Packages
  - We can Use Packages like - e2 guardian or dans guardian.
  - e2 guardian only in Debian Version (UBUNTU) not in RPM.
 E2 GUARDIAN and DANSGUARDIAN USED FOR WEB CONTENT FILTERING
  - Filtering based on filetypes, download bandwidth, search patterns and much more.

-SQUID SERVICES USED FOR WEB PAGE FILTERING
+SQUID SERVICES USED FOR WEB PAGE FILTERING. </b>

  - Using ACL, we can restrict and allow based on source, dst, domain and much more.

-MYSAR / SARG USED FOR REPORT SERVICES
+MYSAR / SARG USED FOR REPORT SERVICES. </b>

  - IP based and USER based.

 To Verify
 Debian Base OS Centos
 ----------------------- -----------------------